mikiya09/ComSci/computer_organization.md

         + Memory Model

             Data:
-                - MIPS memory is an array of 2^32 bytes, each bytes has a 32-bits address
+                - MIPS memory is an array of 2^32 bytes, each bytes has a 32-bits address(8 hex = 32 bits(binary)

             Operation